amandamartin-dev/velo-tensorflow/README.md

 # Updated
 This code was recently revisited and updated for use with Wix Studio.
-This code no longer works with the packages at the tfjs repo, but required some additional dependencies to work.
-If you run into errors  yourself, consider adding the following packages
+This code may require additional dependencies to work beyond /tfjs and /toxicity.
+Start with those two packages as reccomended by tensorflow.
+This demo was completed with the following dependencies installed on Wix Studio.

 ![list of NPM packages](https://github.com/amandamartin-dev/velo-tensorflow/blob/main/updated%20packages.jpg?raw=true)